Foxconn apologizes for pay dispute at China factory

-Employees complained Foxconn Technology Group changed the terms of wages offered to attract them to the factory in the central city of Zhengzhou.
-Foxconn is trying to rebuild the workforce after employees walked out last month over complaints about unsafe conditions.
+Protests erupted Tuesday in the central city of Zhengzhou after employees complained Foxconn Technology Group required they do extra work to receive the higher pay promised by recruiters.
+Foxconn is trying to rebuild its workforce after thousands of employees walked out last month over complaints about unsafe conditions.

-Videos on social media showed police in white protective suits kicking and clubbing workers during the protest that erupted Tuesday and lasted into the next day.
+Videos on social media showed police in white protective suits kicking and clubbing protesting workers.

-Foxconn, the biggest contract assembler of smartphones and other electronics for Apple and other global brands, blamed a “technical error” in the process of adding new employees and said they would be paid what they were promised.
+Foxconn, the biggest contract assembler of smartphones and other electronics for Apple and other global brands, blamed the dispute on a “technical error” in the process of adding new employees.
+It promised they would receive the wages they were promised.

 "We apologize for an input error in the computer system and guarantee that the actual pay is the same as agreed and the official recruitment posters," said a company statement.
 It promised to “try its best to actively solve the concerns and reasonable demands of employees.”